 Edinboro is a 20-minute drive from Erie, Pennsylvania, which has an airport, train station, and bus station.
 Uber and Lyft are available to drive you from the airport to the dormitory.
 For directions to Erie by car, plane, train, or bus, please contact the Administrative Director of the program, LeAnne Wistrom at LWISTROM@edinboro.edu.

 Accommodations and meals

-Participants stay on campus in air-conditioned dormitories, and meals are served in the campus dining hall.
+All participants stay on campus in air-conditioned dormitories.
+We cannot accommodate family members or partners.
+Meals are served in the campus dining hall.
 Refrigerators are available in dormitories, and special diets can be accommodated by the dining hall with advance notice.